 A consultation takes place ahead of tuition to determine the needs of the student and the tutoring requirements.
 This report includes any special considerations that may be relevant, for example SEND, allergies, 'family has pets', to ensure all parties can work within a safe and appropriate environment.

 Teaching materials, books, lesson plans, exam past papers, and resources are solely provided by the Tutor.
-Tutor Doctor works with a large network of tutors and links to online resources that you can access via Tutor Basecamp.
 Please ensure you always arrive at a tutoring session with the relevant materials for the study objectives.

 Data Protection and Privacy